Cascade grocery store delivering food to older adults in need during COVID-19 pandemic

 CASCADE, Iowa — An area nonprofit organization is working with five eastern Iowa grocery stores to deliver food to older individuals in need during the coronavirus pandemic.

-Brothers Market in Cascade is among the grocers delivering food in partnership with Northeast Iowa Area Agency on Aging, according to a social media post by the agency.
+Brothers Market in Cascade is among the grocers delivering food in partnership with Northeast Iowa Area Agency on Aging, the agency announced.

-The post states that adults age 60 and older who need food are eligible to receive the food equivalent of 14 meals delivered each week during the self-isolation guideline period in place due to COVID-19.
+The announcement states that people age 60 and older who need food are eligible to receive the equivalent of 14 meals delivered each week during the self-isolation guideline period in place due to COVID-19.

 The other grocery stores are located in Denver, Parkersburg, Strawberry Point and Winthrop.